argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 This example shows a pipelne running to completion.

-A pipeline that run to completion (aka "terimanting") is one that will finish.
+A pipeline that run to completion (aka "termianting") is one that will finish.

 For a pipeline to terminate one of two things must happen: